Azasakhe/Netflix/FAQ-(Errors).md

 ### Email or password is incorrect

-There are several reasons because this problem is presented, but not all of them are known:
+There are several reasons because this problem is presented, the known cases are:

-- Verify that an email has arrived to reset your password
+- Netflix automatically reset your password for suspicious activity (notice by e-mail)
-- Try Logout from Netflix add-on and then Login again
-- Check that your current password is still working on other devices (perform logout / login again)
+- You have changed the password while Kodi was still running

+The only solutions is:
-If it still doesn't work, you can only try to change your password.
+1) Try to change your password
+2) Reboot Kodi
+3) Open Netflix add-on, should be asked to enter the new credentials (if no credential are asked try to open add-on settings and Logout)

 You can find other info on the page: [[My credentials are safe?]]